dais-ita/Neuroplytorch/docs/source/how_to.rst

 :ref:`fetch_perception_data_local <api/datasets:Methods>`, and so an if-clause should be added here to match a string name to parser method.
 It is recommended to read the above :ref:`Adding your own dataset <adding dataset>` section to get an understanding of how the data is stored, and so how to parse the data.

+The format of the data to be used in defined in the config file (see :ref:`training params`), and currently the implementation only supports audio_wav for use with the parser functions.
+As more parsers are implemented, the number of formats available will be increased (as mentioned in the above if-clause), and should follow a similar standard, i.e. data type, underscore, data format.
+Further examples may be video_mp4, or text_txt etc. for consistency.

 .. _pretrain:

 Pretraining the perception layer
 ---------------------------------

 This section only applies in the case of pretraining the perception layer, which can either be useful for training the perception layer on its own to see the performance of the implemented architecture with the chosen dataset, or to train the perception layer before end-to-end training.
-TODO: expand further.

 Loading perception weights